Scooby Wright: Cleveland Browns

 Wright was selected by the Cleveland Browns in the seventh round (250th overall) of the 2016 NFL draft.
 On May 14, 2016, Wright signed a four-year deal worth $2.401 million featuring a $60,700 signing bonus.
-He was waived by the Browns on September 20, 2016.
-The next day, he was signed to the practice squad.
+He was waived by the Browns on September 20.
+The next day, Wright was re-signed to the team's practice squad.

 Arizona Cardinals

 On December 13, 2016, Wright was signed by the Arizona Cardinals off the Browns' practice squad.

 On September 2, 2017, Wright was waived by the Cardinals and was signed to the practice squad the next day.
 He was promoted to the active roster on September 8.
 Wright was waived on September 11, and was re-signed to the practice squad.
 He was promoted back to the active roster on October 3.

 On September 1, 2018, Wright was waived by the Cardinals.

 Arizona Hotshots

 On December 11, 2018, Wright signed with the Arizona Hotshots of the Alliance of American Football (AAF).
 Wright was credited with 9 tackles in the 8 games played prior to the league shutting down.